 - 1. Assign your new repository to your custom channel by navigating to Software > Manage > Channels, clicking the name of your newly created custom channel, and navigating to the Repositories tab. - 2.
-Ensure the repository you want to assign to the channel is checked, and click [Update
+Ensure the repository you want to assign to the channel is checked, and click [Update Repositories].

-Repositories].

 3. Navigate to the Sync tab and click [Sync Now] to synchronize immediately.

-You can also set an automated synchronization schedule on this tab.
+You can also set an automated synchronization schedule on this Repositories tab.
+To avoid missing important updates SUSE recommends to configure a Schedule to synchronize regularly.